pouretrebelle/chareads.com/content/books/migrated/2019-03-27-bad-blood/index.md

 pageCount: 320
 bookHeight: 198
 goodreadsReviewId: 2761496886
+isbn13: 9781509868087

 summary: |
-  The full inside story of the breathtaking rise and shocking collapse of Theranos, the multibillion-dollar biotech startup, by the prize-winning journalist who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers.
+  The full inside story of the breath-taking rise and shocking collapse of Theranos, the multibillion-dollar biotech startup, by the prize-winning journalist who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers.

 rating5: 3
 rating7: 4